tylertitsworth/5th-age-srd/Classes/Ranger.md

 ### Ranger ex Cathedral

-Choose one daily or recharge spell of your level or lower from the cleric class.
+Choose one full recovery or recharge spell of your level or lower from the cleric class.
 You can cast this spell as if you were a cleric.
 You can change your chosen spell each time you take a full heal-up.

 #### Adventurer Feat